Teacher: Mr. Colin Kam

 Assignments: Students are provided a sufficient amount of time in class and at home to complete their assignments.
 This allows the teacher to give instant and on-going feedback; the teacher expects nothing less than quality end-products.
 Late assignments will be counted as missing (i.e. zero) until they are marked, usually at a much later time.
 Students may request an extension before the deadline, and it is only granted on an individual basis under special circumstances.

-Classroom Rules: Students are responsible for taking full advantage of their learning opportunities.
+Classroom Rules: Staff and students are expected to fully abide to the VSB Code of Conduct and the Acceptable Use of Technology Policy.
+In addition, students are responsible for taking full advantage of their learning opportunities.
 The teacher’s responsibility is to provide such opportunities, to fairly evaluate students, and to establish a safe learning environment by supporting these five classroom rules:

 - Come to class on time.